ledenmat/pCQO-mis-benchmark/README.md

    ```bash
    pip install -r requirements.txt
    ```
-5. (If you want to run Gurobi) Obtain licenses for Gurobi and install that license on the machine you will be running this repository on.
+5. (Optional) If using Gurobi, obtain a license and install it on the machine.
-6. (If you want to run ReduMIS) Clone the [KaMIS project](https://github.com/KarlsruheMIS/KaMIS) and build a copy of the ReduMIS program.
-Place the program in the `external` folder of this repository.
+6. (Optional) If using ReduMIS, clone the [KaMIS project](https://github.com/KarlsruheMIS/KaMIS), build the ReduMIS program, and place it in the `external` folder.
-7. Browse the /graphs folder to retrieve the datasets used in the original experiments.
+7. Retrieve datasets from the `/graphs` folder used in the original experiments.
 8. Run the benchmarking suite:
    ```bash
    python benchmark.py
    ```

-## Configuration
+### Configuration

-### Graph Import
+#### Graph Import

-Specify the directories containing the graph data by uncommenting the appropriate lines in the `graph_directories` list within `benchmark.py`.
+Specify the directories containing the graph data by editing the `graph_directories` list in `benchmark.py`.
 For example:

 ```python
 graph_directories = [